thanaphat-ngoe/STM32-Custom-Bootloader/README.md

 # Custom Bootloader Implmentation on STM32L053R8

-This project are the part of learning Embedded System as a 4th-Year Computer Engineering Student <br>
+This project are the part of self-learning in Embedded System as a 4th-Year Computer Engineering Student <br>
+Note!
+This project still be in progress
 ---

 ## Goal